Skip to main content

 • The date you'd like your pension to start

 You have the option to fill out a paper application or apply online.
-Online applications must:
+To apply online, you must:

-• Be at least one month past their 64th birthday
+• Be at least one month past your 64th birthday

-• Not have applied for or be receiving an OAS pension
+• Not have applied for the GIS, or be receiving an OAS pension

-• Not have a power of attorney or other legal representative on their account
+• Not have a power of attorney or other legal representative managing your OAS account

-Apply online using your My Service Canada Account (MSCA).
-If you don’t have one, you can register here.
+Apply online using your My Service Canada Account (MSCA), or register if you don't have one.

 GIS forms

 Another option is to bring the filled-out paper application and all documents to a Service Canada office.
-Go here to find the closest office to your home.
-An upside to submitting your GIS forms in person is that a Service Canada employee can certify your documents free of charge.
+If you submit your forms in person, a Service Canada employee may be able to certify your documents at no cost.

 Those aged 65 and older who are already receiving the OAS pension but were not automatically enrolled for GIS should apply as soon as possible if they believe they qualify.
-This will prevent them from losing any payments.
 Eligible pensioners can receive up to a maximum of 11 months of retroactive payments from the date of application.

-In such cases, you must apply for the GIS in writing.
+In such cases, you must apply for GIS in writing.
 Fill out GIS form ISP-3025 (Application for the Guaranteed Income Supplement) for the applicable payment year.
-The application should include certified true copies of all required documents.

-After you’ve filled out and submitted all required documents, Service Canada will review your application.
-You will be notified if your application is approved or not, or if you need to provide more information or documents.
+After you've filled out and submitted all required documents, Service Canada will review your application.
+You will be notified if your application is approved or not, or if you need to provide more information.

 What to expect if your GIS application gets approved